 How Does Alcohol Affect Ketosis?

 The two ingredients in wine that we know for sure affect ketosis are sugar and alcohol.
 There may be other negative effects from some of the additives, but since there is no ingredient label, we don’t even know which wines contain what additives and/or chemicals.
+You also won’t know by the label which wines are low sugar.

 Too many carbohydrates will take you out of ketosis.
 Sugar affects ketosis by taking you out of it for however long it takes your body to burn through the excess carbohydrates and start producing ketones again.
 If you stick to sugar-free or very low sugar alcohol, the sugar itself should have little to no effect on ketosis.